 Ignore ignore ignore.

-8. They will change.
+8. Claiming they will change.
 They might promise change, offer a long deep conversation and offer to see councillors, work on their issues, get themselves help and want your support, they are pulling you in on your empathy towards others.
 It can be hard to resist as it goes against your nature.

 Don’t fall for their manipulation and lies.
 You need to heal you, remember how many other times they’ve promised a change only to cause you more pain.
 Focus on the fact you can not help them, you’ve tried so many times just to get further hurt if they want to go get help, it’s none of your business leave them to it and focus on helping yourself.